kdis-lab/MIML/README.md

   * [*user's manual*](https://github.com/kdis-lab/MIML/blob/master/documentation/MIML-UserManual.pdf).
 The user's manual in *pdf*.
   * [*apidoc*](https://github.com/kdis-lab/MIML/tree/master/documentation/apidoc).
 It contains the javadoc documentation of the API in *html* format.
 * [*dist*](https://github.com/kdis-lab/MIML/tree/master/dist).
 It contains the distribution of the MIML library as a *jar* file.
 Concretely, the folder contains:
   * [*configurations*](https://github.com/kdis-lab/MIML/tree/master/dist/configurations).
-It contains an example of *xml* configuration file for each of the algorithms included in the library.
+It contains an example of *xml* configuration file for each algorithm included in the library.
   * [*data*](https://github.com/kdis-lab/MIML/tree/master/dist/data).
 It contains some examples of datasets.
 Particularly, *birds* dataset in included with the distribution of the library.
   * [*miml-1.0.jar*](https://github.com/kdis-lab/MIML/tree/master/dist/miml-1.0.jar).
 The *jar* file packaged with all its dependencies.
 * [*javaProject*](https://github.com/kdis-lab/MIML/tree/master/javaProject).
 It contains the distribution of the MIML library as a common Java project with the following folders: